Java Feature Flags & Toggles: A Step-by-Step Guide with a Working Java Application

 }

 Create a global Flagsmith client variable that can be used by all the handlers.
-This client must be initialized before starting the server.
+This client must be initialised before starting the server.

 public class Main {